A collaborative dialogue with your portfolio manager

 3 Nonfinancial assets, such as closely-held businesses, real estate, oil, gas and mineral properties, and timber, farm and ranch land, are complex in nature and involve risks including total loss of value.
 Special risk considerations include natural events (for example, earthquakes or fires), complex tax considerations, and lack of liquidity.
 Nonfinancial assets are not suitable for all investors.
 Always consult with your independent attorney, tax advisor, investment manager, and insurance agent for final recommendations and before changing or implementing any financial, tax, or estate planning strategy.

-4 Brokerage services are provided by Merrill Lynch, Pierce, Fenner & Smith Incorporated.
+4 Brokerage services are provided by Merrill Lynch, Pierce, Fenner & Smith Incorporated, a registered broker-dealer, Member SIPC and a wholly owned subsidiary of Bank of America Corporation.

 Certain U.S. Trust associates are registered representatives with Merrill Lynch, Pierce, Fenner & Smith Incorporated ("MLPF&S") and may assist you with investment products and services provided through MLPF&S and other nonbank investment affiliates.
-MLPF&S is a registered broker-dealer, member SIPC and a wholly owned subsidiary of Bank of America Corporation ("BAC").
-U.S. Trust operates through Bank of America, N.A., and other subsidiaries of BAC.
+MLPF&S is a registered broker-dealer, member SIPC and a wholly owned subsidiary of Bank of America Corporation ("BofA Corp.").
+U.S. Trust operates through Bank of America, N.A., and other subsidiaries of BofA Corp.